My Puhunan: Kaya Mo!: As My Puhunan (2013–2015; 2015–2020)

 The program formerly premiered on ABS-CBN as My Puhunan under the Pinoy True Stories block on July 17, 2013, with Karen Davila as the main host.
 The show premiered on Kapamilya Gold in the afternoon block.
-In December 2015, the show was moved to late-night after Bandila, airing every Tuesday until it was eventually cancelled on April 28, 2020, after the network was issued a cease-and-desist order by the National Telecommunications Commission on May 5 after its legislative franchise expired on May 4.
+In December 2015, the show was moved to late-night after Bandila, airing every Tuesday until it was eventually cancelled on May 2, 2020, after the network was issued a cease-and-desist order by the National Telecommunications Commission on May 5 after its legislative franchise expired on May 4.
 Reruns of past episodes are airing on Knowledge Channel.

 As My Puhunan: Kaya Mo!
 (2023–present)

-Coinciding with the 10th anniversary of the program, the program returned on Kapamilya Channel's Yes Weekend!
-Sunday edition block, Kapamilya Online Live and A2Z on July 16, 2023, at 9:30 A.M. in morning timeslot as My Puhunan: Kaya Mo! with Davila reprising her role as host together with new host Migs Bustos.
+Coinciding with the 10th anniversary of the program, the program returned on the Kapamilya Channel's Yes Weekend!
+Sunday edition block, Kapamilya Online Live and A2Z on July 16, 2023 after a 3-year hiatus, at 9:30 A.M. timeslot, this time with its new title, My Puhunan: Kaya Mo! with Davila reprising her role as host, this time with new host, Migs Bustos.

-On September 16, 2023, the program changed to the Saturday afternoon timeslot at 5:00 P.M. replacing the timeslot left by the last 30 minutes of Kapamilya Action Sabado.
+On September 16, 2023, the program changed to the Saturday afternoon timeslot at 5:00 P.M., replacing the timeslot left by the last 30 minutes of Kapamilya Action Sabado.

-On July 7, 2024, the program changed to the Sunday afternoon timeslot at 4:00 P.M. replacing the timeslot left by the first 30 minutes of the reruns of Ipaglaban Mo!.
+On July 7, 2024, the program changed to the Sunday afternoon timeslot at 4:00 P.M., replacing the timeslot left by the first 30 minutes of the reruns of Ipaglaban Mo!.

+On January 4, 2026, the program expanded its airing to All TV, marking its return to channels 2 and 16 in Mega Manila and regional channels previously held by ABS-CBN until 2020.
+This occurred just a year and 8 months after ABS-CBN Corporation and Advanced Media Broadcasting System (AMBS), signed content agreements to air ABS-CBN programs on the said channel.

+On May 17, 2026, the program changed to the Sunday afternoon timeslot at 3:00 P.M., replacing the timeslot left by Sunday Blockbusters.